Is It Safe to Travel to Mexico in 2026? Honest Safety Guide

 Current Alert Level

 The security environment in Mexico shifts frequently, particularly in contested states.
 Cartel roadblocks can appear with no warning.
 State-level travel advisories change as new conflicts emerge.
-Region Alert monitors Spanish-language local sources -- municipal police radio traffic, local news outlets, community social media, and messaging platforms -- to detect developments hours before they reach international English-language media.
+Region Alert monitors Spanish-language local sources, including municipal police radio traffic, local news outlets, community social media, and messaging platforms, to detect developments hours before they reach international English-language media.

 This is the most important section of this guide.
 Mexico's risk profile is defined at the state level, and in many cases at the municipal level.
 The US State Department issues state-specific travel advisories that range from Level 1 (normal precautions) to Level 4 (do not travel).
 Here is our assessment based on current intelligence.